 Mary Free Bed employs several neuropsychologists.
-Doctors Jacobus Donders and Kate Wilson are both board-certified in clinical neuropsychology through the American Board of Professional Psychology.
+Doctors Jacobus Donders, Kate Wilson and Luke Anderson are board-certified in clinical neuropsychology through the American Board of Professional Psychology.

 Mary Free Bed offers brief neuropsychological screenings and comprehensive neuropsychological assessments.
 We also provide follow-up treatment, including behavioral management consultations and psychotherapy.

-A neuropsychological evaluation involves an interview, observation and various tests with a psychologist who has special expertise in the relationship between the brain and various aspects of human behavior.
-The goal is to develop an understanding of why your brain might not be functioning in a normal and healthy way and what needs to be done to improve your brain function.
+A neuropsychological evaluation is a series of assessments by a psychologist with special expertise in the relationship between the brain and human behavior.
+Your psychologist will use the evaluation to understand why your brain might not be working in a normal and healthy way — and find out what needs to be done to improve the brain’s function.

-The psychologist may recommend certain types of therapy, but those will most likely need to be approved first by your own doctor and/or your insurance company.
-Often, the evaluation can help your doctor decide what kind of treatment is needed.
+The psychologist may recommend certain types of therapy, but those will most likely need to be approved first by your own doctor and your insurance company.
+Often, the evaluation can help your doctor decide what kind of treatment you need.

-The majority of the neuropsychological evaluations at Mary Free Bed Rehabilitation Hospital are done at the request of physicians or other service providers.
-A much smaller number are independent medicolegal evaluations (IMEs), which typically are completed at the request of a lawyer, claims adjuster or other person involved in a case where there is disagreement about the nature or cause of the problem.
+Most neuropsychological evaluations at Mary Free Bed are done because physicians or other service providers request them.
+A much smaller number are independent medicolegal evaluations.
+These are typically requested by a lawyer, claims adjuster or other person involved in a case where there is disagreement about the nature or cause of the problem.
 Under those conditions, the psychologist performing an IME has agreed to do a one-time evaluation and will not continue as your treating doctor.

 Below are questions we hear from patients and their families who are interested in learning more about our neuropsychology services.